Issah Adam Yakubu

 Vice Admiral Issah Adam Yakubu (born 10 March 1965) is a Ghanaian military officer currently serving as the Chief of the Naval Staff (CNS) of the Ghana Navy.
-He assumed the position on 5 February 2021, following his appointment by the President of Ghana and Commander-in-Chief of the Ghana Armed Forces.
-Vice Admiral Yakubu was confirmed as the 18th Chief of the Naval Staff by the President on 4 March 2021.
+He assumed the position on 5 February 2021, following his appointment by then President of Ghana and Commander-in-Chief of the Ghana Armed Forces.
+Vice Admiral Yakubu was confirmed as the 18th Chief of the Naval Staff by then President on 4 March 2021.

 Early life and education

 Yakubu was born on 10 March 1965 in Tamale, in the Northern Region of Ghana.
 He completed his Ordinary Level and Advanced Level Certificates at the Tamale Secondary School (now Tamale Senior High School) in 1984 and 1986, respectively.
 In 1987, he enlisted in the Ghana Armed Forces and underwent training at the Ghana Military Academy as part of Regular Career Course Intake 29.
 He was commissioned into the Ghana Navy as an Executive officer in 1991.

 Yakubu furthered his education with various courses and programs both in Ghana and abroad.
 He completed the International Midshipmen and International Sub-Lieutenants Courses at the Britannia Royal Naval College, Dartmouth, and the School of Maritime Operations, Portsmouth, in the United Kingdom.
 In 1996, he attended the Junior Staff Course at the Armed Forces Command and Staff College (AFCSC) in Nigeria.
 He later completed his Senior Command and Staff Course at the Ghana Armed Forces Command and Staff College (GAFCSC) in Accra, where he emerged as the best Naval student.
 He also attended courses at the Naval War College in Rhode Island, US, the Coast Guard Training Centre in Virginia, USA, and the Resilience Centre of Cranefield University, UK.

 Yakubu holds a Master of Arts Degree in International Relations from Salve Regina University in the United States and a Post-graduate Diploma in Public Administration from the Ghana Institute of Management and Public Administration.